Create your first Incremental Model

 is_incremental()

-in the query?Answer: It will happen a full import!
-Need to write is_incremental()
+in the query?Answer: In that case, a full import will be triggered!
+You need to write is_incremental()

-in SQL model, for incremental model to be valid!
+in your SQL model, for the incremental model to be valid!